thaiMao/small_knn/README.md

 ## Design goals

-The goal is to carry out a similarity search for a fixed number K of nearest neighbors for a given query without incurring additional heap memory allocations while searching.
+The goal is to carry out a similarity search for a fixed number K of nearest neighbors for a given query without incurring additional allocations while searching.
 Any type can be inserted provided it implements the `Deref` trait and its underlying value is of a fixed size known at compile time.

 ## Documentation